cassette-spotifyIt’s true most of us live incredibly connected lives. Anyone with access to the web has millions of songs available in an instant.

 Spotify has been the buzz over the last few years.
 It’s common for brides or event organisers to simply want to hire a small sound system and use Spotify playlists for the party.
 In fact I was recently asked how I “compete with Spotify”, as if it was some new threat, some end of days for DJs and music professionals.

 In my opinion, Spotify is the new iPod/iTunes.
 Before that in 1999, we had Napster appear and make it easy to download songs for free in MP3 format, usually illegally.
 In fact back in the early 2000s when Napster was shut down by the music police, someone asked me “where will you get your music now that Napster’s gone?”.
 Of course I was buying CDs, occasionally still vinyl.
-But to the average non-DJ on the street Napster was where music came from, and they thought Napster invented MP3 too. (to be honest, 50% of DJs worldwide possibly got their music from Napster).
+But to the average non-DJ on the street Napster was where music came from, and they thought Napster invented MP3 too.
+To be honest, a large majority of less scrupulous DJs worldwide possibly got their music from Napster.

 So fast forward 10 or 12 years and we have all sorts of online and easy access options.
 Spotify is nothing new, it’s just a high spec easier version of taping songs off the radio.
 If you were born before 1990, you did this!
 And jukeboxes were the best alternative for decades, and they had just as many technical challenges as the iPods that came after it.